 Co-run by Mallory Muya and Ryan Davis, the Family Art Project is a program through Wave Hill Public Gardens and Cultural Center in which families come together to explore their own creative capacity and build community through storytelling and creating ecological and nature-based art.
 The Family Art Project is an inter-generational, place-based, drop-in program for families to tune into the lessons that nature has to share, and draw on their own personal and cultural experiences to cultivate a deeper relationship to the environment.

-Mallory develops each weekend’s curriculum to integrate biomimicry, living systems, social-emotional learning, social justice, and environmental science.
-Each weekend’s themed project encourages play, creativity, and experimentation by incorporating a range of art techniques using natural and up-cycled materials to minimize ecological footprint.
-A sampling of project description for families and photo documentation of selected programs:
+From 2018 – 2021, Mallory developed each weekend’s curriculum to integrate biomimicry, living systems, social-emotional learning, social justice, and environmental science.
+Each weekend’s themed project encouraged play, creativity, and experimentation by incorporating a range of art techniques using natural and up-cycled materials to minimize ecological footprint.
+A sampling of project descriptions and photo documentation of selected programs devised by Mallory below.

 Tell the Bees